expressjs/expressjs.com/4x/en/api/router-use.md

   next();
 });

-// this will only be invoked if the path ends in /bar router.use('/bar', function(req, res, next) {
+// this will only be invoked if the path starts with /bar from the mount point router.use('/bar', function(req, res, next) {
   // ... maybe some additional /bar logging ...
   next();